ba-dresden/ba-latex-template/docs/usage/environments.md

     placement=htb,
     label=LABEL
 ]{CAPTION}
-    % The content
+    % The content e.g. \includegraphics{...}
 \end{bafigure}
 ```
 Let's describe the optional arguments shortly:
 - `source` is the source of the figure, it defaults to you.
+To cite something here properly `\captioncite` should be used.
 - `placement` describes the placement of the figure, it defaults to `H`, which puts the figure exactly where it was specified in the code.
 - `label` is the label, which you can use in `\ref{label}`, it defaults to the provided caption.